eISSN: 2707-2797

 Karim Amhoud, Amina Berraho

 PAMJ-CM.
 2020; 3:160.
-Published 05 Aug 2020 | doi:10.11604/pamj-cm.2020.3.160.24284
+Published 05 Aug 2020 | DOI: 10.11604/pamj-cm.2020.3.160.24284

 Coloboma is an eye abnormality that occurs during embryogenesis, it is a congenital defect typically presenting as a gap, hole or absent tissue in eye structures at a site consistent with aberrant closure of the optic fissure.
 It includes a spectrum of anomalies that ranges from iris coloboma to clinical anophthalmos.
 We report a case of a 63-years old female patient who suffered from bilateral progressing loss of visual acuity with no particular past medical history.
 The clinical examination found a typical inferonasal side iris coloboma and bilateral catract without lens or zonular malformation.
 After the cataract cure, no chorio-retinal or papillary involvement was found.

-Corresponding author
+Corresponding Author

-Karim Amhoud, Service d'Ophtalmologie B, Hôpital des Spécialités, Faculté de Médecine et de Pharmacie, Université Mohammed V, Rabat, Maroc (karim.amhoud1234@gmail.com)
+Karim Amhoud, Service d´Ophtalmologie B, Hôpital des Spécialités, Faculté de Médecine et de Pharmacie, Université Mohammed V, Rabat, Maroc (karim.amhoud1234@gmail.com)

-Articles published in PAMJ-CM are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).
+Articles published in PAMJ Clinical Medicine are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).

-The PAMJ - Clinical Medicine (ISSN: 2707-2797) is a subsidiary of the Pan African Medical Journal.
+The PAMJ Clinical Medicine (ISSN: 2707-2797) is a product of the PAMJ.
 The contents of this journal is intended exclusively for professionals in the medical, paramedical and public health and other health sectors.